jaedencca/Final-project-328/README.md

 ### Vehicle Selection
 Users will be able to **select their vehicle** if they are unsure which filters to use.
 The system will automatically **update the filters** to match the vehicle’s fueling requirements.

+## How to use the map filter and distance sorting

+- Use the "All fuel type" dropdown to choose between All, Electric (EV), Hydrogen, and Biodiesel.
+- Click "Use my location" to allow the browser to use your GPS, or enter an address and click "Find" to set a search location.
+- Click "Sort by distance" to compute distances from your chosen location to the VISIBLE stations.
+A
+Notes:

+- The sort by diistance calculations use Turf.js.